 Marcus fed the brief to an AI.
 He asked it not only to fill in the missing data but to locate internal reports, financial assessments, and public filings, and then to reason about how these organizations would likely interact with each other — and with his would-be employer.
 The assessor, confronted with the results, took them straight to senior management.
 The reaction was not admiration.
 It was disbelief.
 Not that Marcus had done something clever, but that this level of insight was available to anyone who cared to ask for it.

 That is the unknown land.
 Right there.
+It is a territory businesses are not seeing

 Earlier in the evening, a speaker — Ben Karer — had tried to crack it open from the stage.
 He asked the audience to imagine AI not just tracking a shipment but locating one that had failed to arrive; then finding a better route to prevent a recurrence; then proposing a better supply chain strategy altogether.